talwat/indiepkg/README.md

 # IndiePKG

-A simple package manager written in go for small CLI programs.
+A package manager written in go for small CLI programs.
 It is available on GNU/Linux and macOS.

 ## Notice